lukifer23/Matrix0/README.md

 Matrix0 is a production-ready AlphaZero-style chess engine designed for Apple Silicon.
-It provides a complete self-play reinforcement learning pipeline with Monte Carlo Tree Search (MCTS) and a modern ResNet backbone with advanced attention and SSL capabilities.
+It provides a complete self-play reinforcement learning pipeline with Monte Carlo Tree Search (MCTS) and a modern ResNet backbone with SSL capabilities.

 ## 🎯 Project Overview